samanthaweglinski/AirBnB/API_doc.md

     }
     ```

-## Get all Bookings for a Property based on the Spot's id
+## Get all Bookings for a Property based on the Property's id

 Return all the bookings for a Property specified by id.